In addition to the usual scepter over K.P.M mark, most of KPM plaques had various numbers impressed on their back.

 I believe that some 1 plaques were made as well.
 They were as small as 3 ½" by 2 ½".
 I have never seen one though.

-KPM always specialized in larger more expensive porcelain painting leaving smaller cheaper plaque production to other porcelain
+KPM always specialized in larger more expensive porcelain painting leaving smaller cheaper plaque production to

 Unlike ovals, rectangular KPM plaques came in all kinds of sizes.
 No size codes were used.
 Instead, the actual length and width